Mohammad Jahangir Alam

-Mohammad Jahangir Alam is a Bangladesh Army Brigadier General and the former Additional Director General (Operations) at the Rapid Action Battalion (RAB) an elite multi-service unit of the Bangladesh Police.
+Mohammad Jahangir Alam BPM (bar) afwc psc is a Bangladesh Army brigadier general and former commander of President Guard Regiment.
+He was commissioned with 29th BMA Long Course in Bangladesh Army.
+He served as Additional Director General (Operations) at the Rapid Action Battalion (RAB) - an elite multi-service unit of the Bangladesh Police.
 He was one of seven officers of RAB sanctioned by the United States for violation of human rights.
-He is the Commander of President Guard Regiment.

 Early life

-Alam was born on 19 October 1973 in Dinajpur District, Bangladesh.
+Alam was born on 10 October 1973 in Dinajpur District, Bangladesh.
 He completed his master's degree in Defense Studies from the Bangladesh University of Professionals.